DvorahC/Homework_DChabbat/README.md

 ## Ideas for improvement:
 1. Build a page object model
-2. Enhance the test with the function from the page
+2. Enhance the test with the functions from the page
-3. Create an object for the data ( Name, age, Destination...)
+3. Create an object for the data (Name, age, Destination...) in order to avoid having them hardcoded...
+4. Add a set up and after test

 Thanks ! it was FUN!
 Dvorah